opendocsg/slw-judgments-backfill/2004_SGHC_209/report.md

 **Kan Ting Chiu J:**

-1       After I had delivered my judgment ([2004] SGHC 141) in this action, counsel for the parties informed me that they were unable to agree with the terms of the judgment to be drawn and extracted.
+1       After I had delivered my judgment (<span class="citation">[2004] SGHC 141</span>) in this action, counsel for the parties informed me that they were unable to agree with the terms of the judgment to be drawn and extracted.

 2       The disagreement arose out of an amendment to prayer (a) of the Statement of Claim made on the first day of the trial.
 The original prayer was for “[t]he transfer of 10,625,000 UFS shares to the Bank of China for the account of Mr Kang Hwi Wah”.